Al Smith: Early life

 Smith was born at 174 South Street and raised in the Fourth Ward on the Lower East Side of Manhattan in 1873; he resided there for his entire life.
-His mother, Catherine (née Mulvihill), was the daughter of Maria Marsh and Thomas Mulvihill, who were immigrants from County Westmeath, Ireland.
+His mother, Catherine, was the daughter of Maria Marsh and Thomas Mulvihill, who were immigrants from County Westmeath, Ireland.
 His father, baptised Joseph Alfred Smith in 1839, was the son of Emanuel Smith, an Italian marinaro (sailor).
 The elder Alfred Smith (Anglicized name for Alfredo Emanuele Ferraro) was the son of Italian and German immigrants.
 He served with the 11th New York Fire Zouaves in the opening months of the Civil War.

 Smith grew up with his family struggling financially in the Gilded Age; New York City matured and completed major infrastructure projects.
 The Brooklyn Bridge was being constructed nearby.
 "The Brooklyn Bridge and I grew up together", Smith would later recall.
 His four grandparents were of ethnic German, Irish as well as Italian ancestry, but Smith identified more with the Irish-American community and became its leading spokesman in the 1920s.

 His father Alfred owned a small trucking firm, but died when Smith was 13.
 Aged 14, Smith had to drop out of St. James parochial school to help support the family, and worked at a fish market for seven years.
 Prior to dropping out of school, he served as an altar boy, and was strongly influenced by the Catholic priests he worked with.
 He never attended high school or college, and claimed he learned about people by studying them at the Fulton Fish Market, where he worked for $12 per week.
 His acting skills made him a success on the amateur theater circuit.
 He became widely known, and developed the smooth oratorical style that characterized his political career.